 What will the new wing look like?

-We are still in the early planning stages, so the design may change.
+We are still in the planning stages, so the design may change.

-Our current plan is to build a donut-shaped wing that looks similar to the existing building.
-The new wing will connect to the south side of the existing building.
+Our current plan is to build a U-shaped wing that will connect to the existing building through a shared lobby.

 Who will be cared for in the new wing?